LetsWrappIt/DocMkr/README.md

 The main function of DocMkr is the 'build' process, which takes 2 core files and transforms those into a PDF document.

 - The first file is a DocMkr Template file (DmTemplate or dmt), which contains the styling settings.
-- The second file is a DocMkr Content file (DmContent or dmc).
+- The second file is a DocMkr Content file (DmContent or dmc), which contains the actual content.

 DocMkr itself comes in the form of a console app (win/linux/mac).

-Use your favorite text/html/xml editor to edit content and styling template.

 ## "Start Here" tutorial